JvanKatwijk/eti-stuff/eti-cmdline/README.md

 General parameters are

+0. `-P number`, where the number indicates the degree of parallellism in the processing of the subchannels
 1. `-D number`, where number indicates the number of seconds used to collect information on the ensemble.
 The default value is 10.
 In 9 out of 10 cases, if there is not an ensemble detected within 10 seconds, it will never be detected.